caryoscelus/heavy-bright-sun-wip/chapters/017-chapter-seventeenth.md

 that happened.

 Sharp screeching of tires forced her to pause.
-I did a maneuver precise enough to be proud of.
-But we had no time for such feelings.
+I did a maneuver precise enough to be proud of, but we had no time for such feelings.
 Our competitors, only a few moments ago lost beyond a road turn, were quickly catching up.

 — Funnily enough, those rats who did it are already dead.
 They all fought for power, but when the shit had finally hit the fan, even the rat king fell by the hand of his bodyguard...

-I was getting a bit annoyed by Sasha's nonchalant attitude towards the dangers i was fighting.
+I was getting a bit annoyed by Sasha's nonchalant attitude towards the more immediate dangers i was fighting.
 I wondered whether she is used to such kind of situations or simply have no fears.
 But yet again, i was much to busy driving to bring myself to reply anything.

 — For all the blood they spilled and bled though, it was an interesting time to be a journalist.
 Current dynamic equilibrium isn't as fun to watch.
 Maybe i